-Scott has more than seventeen years of experience representing employers and employees.
-He litigates cases from inception through trial and on appeal, provides counseling on employment-related issues, and negotiates employment contracts of all types and settlements of claims.
-His practice focuses on a wide variety of employment laws, including the anti-discrimination statutes, ERISA, wage payment and collection statutes, and other federal, state, and local employment laws.
-He has also served as a private mediator for employment claims.
-He is a frequent lecturer on employment-related topics, and has appeared as a legal commentator on both radio and television, including the television show American Law Journal.
+Scott is a frequent lecturer on employment-related topics.
+He has appeared as a legal commentator on both radio and television, including the television show American Law Journal.
 To see Scott discussing age discrimination while appearing on the American Law Journal, click here: http://youtu.be/EiiSjIaNX50.

 Scott received his J.D. from the University of Pennsylvania (1995) with various honors and awards, including cum laude, Order of the Coif, Editorial Board of the Law Review, Merna Marshall Moot Court finalist, and P. Pemberton Morris Prize for the top student in evidence, pleading and practice.
 He received his undergraduate degree from the University of Michigan (1992), graduating magna cum laude, Phi Beta Kappa, and with Highest Honors in Economics.